luxfi/docs/network/docs/tooling/cli-guides/import-subnet.md

 For this to work, a node API URL is requested from the user, which is used for the query.
-This requires that the node's API IP and port are accessible from the machine running Lux-CLI, or the node is obviously not reachable, and thus the query times out and fails, and the tool exits.
+This requires that the node's API IP and port are accessible from the machine running Lux CLI, or the node is obviously not reachable, and thus the query times out and fails, and the tool exits.
 The node should also be validating the given Subnet for the import to be meaningful, otherwise, the import fails with missing information.